What to Do When Someone Scratches Your Car

 Collision coverage is required for a scratch when the scratch occurs from hitting another object.
 It is easy to misjudge the distance from an inanimate object when you are in a tight squeeze situation.
 Sometimes a scratch is just unavoidable.
 A collision-related scratch is going to come with a deductible unless someone other than the person driving your vehicle caused the damage.

-What If I Don't Know How My Car Got Scratched?
+If You Don't Know How Your Car Got Scratched